Jose Siri Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to surrender 122 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Astros pitchers combine to rank 17th in baseball in home runs given up (125 total, 1.2 per game).

-- In his last appearance on Sunday, the righty threw six innings against the Oakland Athletics, giving up two earned runs while surrendering six hits.
+- In his most recent outing on Tuesday against the Texas Rangers, the righty threw 4 2/3 innings, giving up three earned runs while surrendering six hits.

+- The 27-year-old has amassed a 3.62 ERA and 7.1 strikeouts per nine innings in 13 games this season, while allowing a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.